 Make sure to give your supplier adequate lead time to build parts.
 If we know about your needs and have an open order, we have possibility to move ship dates.
 We do need to allow production time to print and fabricate parts to your unique requirements.
 Many times this can be accomplished in as little as 10 working days for repeat orders.
 New or revised parts may need a little longer to allow for proof or sample approval and any special tooling needs.

 There are times when expedited or rush orders are needed.
 We understand that and do our very best to work with you.
 Let our Customer Care team know what your timing needs are so that production can be reviewed for accommodation and any costs that may be incurred.
-For over 60 years, we've served nearly every industry.
-Whether building to print, creating rapid prototypes or collaborating on a custom solution, we're known for meeting deadlines and exceeding expectations.

 How Can We Help?